boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

-# AMD Laptop Ryzen 9 Stuff
+# AMD Laptop Ryzen 9 CPU Based Workstation

 This is a tiny powerful tower that I built in March 2025.